alphagov/paas-tech-docs/source/documentation/getting_started/quick_setup_guide.md

     You will then be prompted to enter your password.
 You set this when you clicked on the invite link in your welcome email.

-    If your login fails with a message like this:

-    ```
-    FAILED
-    Error performing request: Get https://api.cloud.service.gov.uk/v2/info: EOF
-    ```

-    and your internet connection is otherwise working, the most likely cause is that your IP address is not on [our whitelist](https://github.com/alphagov/paas-cf/blob/master/terraform/prod.tfvars#L12).
-Please contact support and ask to be whitelisted.

 Once logged in, you can see the available commands by running ```cf```.

 ### Deploying a test app

 To practice deploying an app, try following the process to [deploy a static site](/#deploy-a-static-site).